 Some people may experience little reaction to the event while others may experience strong reactions.
-These signs could begin right away, or you may feel fine for a couple of days or weeks, then later be hit with a reaction.
+These signs could begin right away, or you might feel fine for a couple of days or weeks, then later be hit with a reaction.
 The important thing to remember is that these reactions are quite normal.
-Although you may feel some distress, you’re probably experiencing a normal reaction to an abnormal situation.
+Although you may feel some distress, this is a normal reaction to an abnormal situation.

-Counseling services and same-day crisis intervention are available through the Counseling Center to help students manage personal distress and provide them with the skills to function and meet the demands of a campus environment.
+Counseling services and same-day crisis intervention are available through Counseling and Psychological Services to help students manage personal distress and provide them with skills to function as they meet the demands of a campus environment.

 Common Responses to a Traumatic Loss